1,850 attend Fort Burgoyne open day

-Waking the Giant offers a glimpse into an imagined future for Dover’s hidden gem, Fort Burgoyne, and will be a celebration of craft and folklore, giving you the chance to try your hand at these traditional crafts and learn the associated Folklore.
+Waking the Giant offered a glimpse into an imagined future for Dover’s hidden gem, Fort Burgoyne, and presented a celebration of craft and folklore, giving visitors the chance to try their hand at these traditional crafts and learn the associated Folklore.

-Activities, demonstrations and food and drink during the event will include:
+Activities, demonstrations and food and drink during the event included:

 - Pottery with TV Potter Keith Brymer-Jones, Future Foundry and Ceramic Art Dover